Seton Gordon

 Seton Gordon CBE (1886–1977) was a Scottish naturalist, photographer and folklorist.

 Gordon began exploring the Highlands of Scotland as a boy, particularly the Cairngorms.
 He later became a world-famous naturalist, photographer and folklorist, describing the wildlife and scenery of Scotland.
 His books are still widely available, and a recent anthology has been published.
 Their appeal is based upon the knowledge of natural history displayed, together with his ability as a writer.

 Born in Aberdeen, he lived on Deeside and was educated privately and at Oxford.
+At the latter, Gordon knew Prince Felix Yusupov (1887-1967) and in 1913 he travelled to the Crimea (where he visited Koreiz) and St Petersburg.
 Given cameras as a young man, his books were illustrated with photographs taken by himself and his first wife, Audrey Gordon, for many years his companion and helper in the field.

-He accompanied the Oxford University Expedition to Spitsbergen in 1921 and took many photographs there, but the birds of the Scottish mountains and glens were always his real passion.
+He accompanied the 1921 Oxford University Spitsbergen expedition and took many photographs there, his narrative of the 1921 expedition is given in his book "Amid Snowy Wastes - Wild Life On The Spitsberg Archipelago".

+However, the birds of the Scottish mountains and glens were always his real passion.
 From his home in Aviemore (and later the Isle of Skye), he made regular forays into the wilds.
 Of all the Scottish birds, the golden eagle was his favourite.
 He is believed to have been the first to photograph both the snow bunting and the whooper swan at nests in Scotland.
 He was appointed a Commander of the Order of the British Empire (CBE) in the 1939 Birthday Honours, "for services to literature and natural history".

-He judged many piping competitions (often with Angus MacPherson and Jock MacDonald of Viewfield) including his own favourite, the Glenfinnan Gathering.
+He judged many piping competitions, often with Angus MacPherson of Invershin (1877-1976) and Jock MacDonald of Viewfield, including his own favourite, the Glenfinnan Gathering.
 He was close to many of the landed families of Scotland.